South Carolina Medicaid for Seniors & Long-Term Care

 • Countable resources generally at or below $2,000 for a single individual

-• Community spouse may retain protected resources — see federal spousal impoverishment rules
+• Community spouse may retain protected resources under federal spousal impoverishment rules

 Community Long Term Care (CLTC): staying home instead of a nursing facility

-South Carolina's Community Long Term Care (CLTC) program provides home and community-based services to eligible people who need nursing facility-level care but choose to remain at home or in community settings.
-CLTC is SCDHHS's primary HCBS waiver program for elderly and disabled adults.
+South Carolina's Community Long Term Care (CLTC) division administers home and community-based waiver services for people who need nursing facility-level care but choose to remain at home or in community settings.
+The specific 1915(c) waiver CLTC operates for seniors and adults with physical disabilities is the Community Choices (CC) Waiver, SCDHHS's primary HCBS waiver program for this population.

 • Personal care assistance and attendant care